volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 ## Q4.
 AI SOC vs. MDR vs. SOCaaS: Which Model Fits Your Mid-Market Budget and Team Size?
 ### ⚠️ The Decision Dilemma
-Three overlapping models compete for mid-market security budgets: AI SOC platforms (Stellar Cyber, Radiant Security), managed MDR (Arctic Wolf, eSentire), and hybrid AI SOC + Human Ally (UnderDefense, Expel).
+Three overlapping models compete for mid-market security budgets: AI SOC platforms (Stellar Cyber, Radiant Security), managed MDR (Arctic Wolf, eSentire), and hybrid Agentic AI SOC with human backup (UnderDefense, Expel).
 Picking the wrong model means either overpaying for capabilities you’ll never use or undercovering the threats that actually hit mid-market organizations at 2 AM.

 ### ❌ The Wrong Way to Decide
 Most security leaders choose based on brand recognition (“CrowdStrike is the biggest”) or integration count (“they support our SIEM”).
 This ignores the critical question: Can this provider operate with your team size, integrate with your existing tools, AND respond, not just detect?
 Feature checklists alone don’t answer that.